Tinram/RND64/ReadMe.md

 ## Purpose <a id="purpose"></a>

-Generate large files (over 4GB, non-sparse) and large streams of binary/character data (200GB+) at fast generation rates (~8.5GB/sec i3 desktop, ~4.6GB/sec AWS microinstance; null byte stream output on Linux).
+Generate large files (over 4 GB, non-sparse) or large streams of binary / character data (200 GB+) at fast generation rates
+<small>(~8.5 GB/sec i3 desktop, ~4.6 GB/sec AWS microinstance using null byte stream output on Linux)</small>.

-*What's the point of such junk?*
+*And the point of junk data?*

+Uses:

++ test files for development, network transfer etc,
-Uses: test files, file hashing, integrity tests, system stress testing, and network speed tests.
++ system stress testing,
++ network speed tests.

 A few Windows programs exist to create large files, and there are plenty of shell scripts using `dd`
-I just needed something cross-platform with simple command-line options.
+Yet, I just needed something cross-platform with simple command-line options.

 ## OS Support